bcgov/data-publication/pages/dsg_before_you_start.md

 Please send answers to the questions above to the DataBC [Data Architecture Services](mailto:DataBC.da@gov.bc.ca) team.

-In addition, the following resources are available:
+In addition, the following resources will help to answer any questions you may have on the publication process:

 + BC Geographic Warehouse > [_Publication Workflow_](dps_bcgw_w.md): a step by step guide to the data onboarding process for data to be loaded into the BC Geographic Warehouse.
 + [_Frequently Asked Questions_](faq.md)